-Major new updates are also in progress for Seventeenth and Eighteenth-century philosophy (Rebecca Copenhaver, Lewis and Clark College, USA), Philosophy of mind and psychology (Tom Polger, University of Cincinnati, USA), Twentieth-century philosophy (Paul Livingston, University of New Mexico, USA), Political philosophy (Kok-Chor Tan, University of Pennsylvania, USA) and Epistemology (Duncan Pritchard, University of Edinburgh, UK), Ethics (Elinor Mason, University of Edinburgh, UK), and Metaphysics (Jonathan Tallant, University of Nottingham, UK).
+Major new updates are currently in progress for Seventeenth and Eighteenth-century philosophy (Rebecca Copenhaver, Lewis and Clark College, USA), Philosophy of mind and psychology (Tom Polger, University of Cincinnati, USA), Twentieth-century philosophy (Paul Livingston, University of New Mexico, USA), Political philosophy (Kok-Chor Tan, University of Pennsylvania, USA), Epistemology (Duncan Pritchard, University of Edinburgh, UK), Ethics (Elinor Mason, University of Edinburgh, UK), and Metaphysics (Jonathan Tallant, University of Nottingham, UK).
 Tim Crane Knightbridge Professor of Philosophy, University of Cambridge and Fellow of Peterhouse, Cambridge, UK

 Tim Crane was educated at the Universities of Durham, York and Cambridge.
 He was Professor of Philosophy at University College London, where he taught from 1990 to 2009.
 He founded the Institute of Philosophy at the University of London in 2005 and was its Director until 2008.
 He has been an academic visitor at the University of Wisconsin-Madison, the Australian National University, the University of Sydney, Macquarie University, the University of Copenhagen and the Collegium Budapest Institute for Advanced Study.
 In 2008 he was Seybert Lecturer at the University of Pennsylvania.
 His publications include Elements of Mind (Oxford University Press, 2001), The Mechanical Mind (Second edition: Routledge, 2003), History of the Mind-Body Problem (Routledge, 2000; co-edited with Sarah Patterson) and Metaphysics: A Guide and Anthology (Oxford University Press, 2004, co-edited with Katalin Farkas).